jtidy/jtidy/README.md

 # License

-This project is licensed under the zlib/libpng license.
-More information is available in the LICENSE.txt file
+This project is licensed under the "Java HTML Tidy License" which is compatible with the [zlib/libpng license](https://en.wikipedia.org/wiki/Zlib_License).
+More information is available in the [LICENSE.txt](https://github.com/jtidy/jtidy/edit/master/LICENSE.txt) file

 # Future